Galicia Quantum Technologies Hub

 Iago Fernández

-With this precedent, it is not surprising that one of the main lines of work of those who are laying the foundations of quantum technologies is the design of a distributed computing model.
-With this model, the equation is clearly promising: the exponential computing power inherent in quantum computing rises to heights that are still difficult to imagine.
-And so do its potential applications.
+With this precedent, it is not surprising that one of the main lines of work in quantum technologies is the design of a distributed computing model.
+The promise is clear: the exponential computing power inherent to quantum computing could rise to heights that are still difficult to imagine.
+And so could its potential applications.

-Within the framework of the Quantum Communications Complementary Plan (PCCC), the Galicia Supercomputing Center (CESGA) is working on the development of network architectures for distributed quantum computing that allow collective operations to be executed and coordinated among multiple nodes or quantum processing units (QPUs).
+Within the framework of the Spanish Quantum Communications Complementary Plan (PCCC, Plan Complementario de Comunicaciones Cuánticas), the Galicia Supercomputing Center (CESGA) is working on the development of network architectures for distributed quantum computing that allow collective operations to be executed and coordinated among multiple nodes or quantum processing units (QPUs).

-“It is necessary to design how these networks should be configured and what functions the devices that enable communications between the different nodes should have,” explains Iago Fernández Llovo, PhD in physics from the University of Santiago de Compostela and researcher at CESGA’s Department of Communications.
+“Designing how these networks must be configured and what functions are needed on the devices that enable communications between the different nodes is essential,” explains Iago Fernández Llovo, PhD in physics from the University of Santiago de Compostela and researcher at CESGA’s Department of Communications.

 Entanglement exchange

-“We are developing the means to perform collective operations between several QPUs when you have quantum network devices connecting them,” explains the CESGA researcher, who clarifies that, although the functions of these devices are not yet well established, they could be many more than those of their classical counterparts.
+“We are developing the means to perform collective operations between several QPUs when you have quantum network devices connecting them,” explains the CESGA researcher, who clarifies that, although the functions of these devices are yet to be established, they could extend further than those of their classical counterparts.
+Connecting and coordinating quantum computers in different physical locations is more challenging from doing so with classical computers, as the rules governing the construction of the networks that link them are also governed by the laws of quantum mechanics.
+Of course, this poses unprecedented challenges, both at the hardware and software level.

-The piece being designed at CESGA corresponds to the algorithmic part, to unravel how the operations are implemented once these Bell pairs are available.
-And this is where the team has to struggle with the constraints of current technology, which does not always keep pace with scientific advances.
-“In this case, the major constraint is that our work in DQC is based on simulations on conventional computers.
-These simulations are very costly in computational terms: a single additional qubit doubles the amount of RAM needed to simulate a quantum system, so it soon becomes impossible to simulate large quantum systems,” says Llovo.
-And this is not an issue with the Galician FinisTerrae only, because even the entire memory of the world’s most powerful supercomputer is not enough to simulate a quantum system of only 60 qubits.
+The piece being designed at CESGA corresponds to the algorithmic part, to unravel how remote operations can be implemented once high-fidelity Bell pairs are available.
+This is where the team struggles with the constraints of current conventional computers, which cannot keep pace with the scientific advances on the field.
+“In this case, a major constraint is that our work in DQC is based on simulations on conventional computers.
+These simulations are very costly in computational terms: a single additional qubit doubles the amount of RAM needed to simulate a quantum system, so it soon becomes impossible to simulate larger quantum systems,” says Dr. Llovo.
+And this is not an issue with the Galician Finisterrae only: even the entire memory of the world’s most powerful supercomputer, it would be impossible to simulate a quantum system of only 60 qubits.

-The team at CESGA has proposed a network architecture that would enable quantum computing capabilities to scale rapidly.
-“We have developed a technique to perform collective operations using a router that essentially acts as the glue between different QPUs,” says Llovo.
-In essence, this will make it possible to enhance the connectivity between units within the network, requiring fewer quantum connections and conserving Bell pairs compared to other existing proposals.
+The team at CESGA has designed a network architecture that would enable quantum computing capabilities to scale faster.
+“We have developed a technique to perform collective operations using a router, which essentially acts as a sort of glue between different QPUs,” says Dr. Llovo.
+Their proposal makes it possible to enhance the connectivity between units within the network with fewer quantum connections, while conserving precious Bell pairs compared to other existing proposals.

 Much more than the sum of the parts

-The relevance of the results of this project can be measured in relation to the importance of scalability in quantum computing, which is key.
-To understand this, it must be taken into account that the power of a quantum computer increases exponentially with each additional qubit.
+The relevance of the results of this project can be measured in relation to the importance of scalability in quantum computing, as the power of a quantum computer increases exponentially with each additional qubit.
 A single qubit increase multiplies the amount of information the system can store and process simultaneously by a factor of two.
-Therefore, when it becomes a reality, a distributed quantum computer will have all the qubits of the individual nodes, but, thanks to their joint operation, the computing power will be far greater than that of the sum of the parts.
+When a distributed quantum computer is finally realized, it will have access to all the qubits of the individual nodes, so its computing power will be far greater than that of the sum of the parts.

-This will enable the resolution of problems of enormous size and complexity, which are currently beyond the capabilities of even the most advanced supercomputers.
-However, CESGA researchers caution that the practical applications of these results will not become apparent until the medium to long term.
-“Our proposal enhances current knowledge and allows us to envision what a quantum data center will look like once Bell pair generation and error correction technologies have matured,” explains Fernández Llovo.
+The advent of large-scale quantum computing systems will enable the resolution of problems of enormous size and complexity, which are far beyond the capabilities of even the most advanced supercomputers combined.
+However, the researchers at CESGA caution that the practical applications of these results will not become apparent until the medium to long term.
+“Our proposal pushes current knowledge forward and allows us to envision what a quantum data center must look like once Bell pair generation and error correction technologies have matured,” explains Fernández Llovo.
 While these technologies are not yet available, their development is only a matter of time, with numerous research groups across the globe working on them.

 The quantum future